Get Pulmonary Function Tests (PFTS) in Kathmandu, Nepal at Clinic One

 3) Diffusion capacity test:

-This test helps to estimate the performance of the air sacks known as alveoli, which is found inside the lungs.
-Different gases such as helium, oxygen, carbon dioxide are used in this test.
-This test allows doctors to figure out how well oxygen and carbon dioxide are transferred to and from your bloodstream.
+This test helps estimate the performance of the air sacks, known as alveoli, inside the lungs.
+Different gases, such as helium, oxygen, and carbon dioxide, are used in this test.
+This test enables doctors to figure out how effectively oxygen and carbon dioxide are exchanged between your bloodstream and the surrounding tissues.

 What are the risks associated with Pulmonary Function Tests?

-Since PFTs are noninvasive, the risks associated with them are less.
-Usually, you have to follow simple directions from the doctor or the nurse.
-As it involves inhaling and exhaling of air, there might be some risks which are listed below.
+Since PFT tests are noninvasive, the risks associated with them are lower.
+Typically, you must follow simple directions from the doctor or nurse, such as inhaling and exhaling air.
+However, in some cases, you may have the following symptoms while having these tests.

 - Shortness of breath.